 NCERT Solutions for Class 7 Social and Political Life – II Chapter 8

 This chapter uses the example of a shirt to explain all steps that are involved in the market process.
-By going through the chapter, students will learn about Putting-out system, Market and Equality.
+By going through the chapter, students will learn about the Putting-out system, Market, and Equality.
 In the exercise, students will find 4 questions.
 The answers to them are provided in the NCERT Solutions Class 7 Civics Chapter 8 “A Shirt in the Market”.
-Students are advised to refer to these answers while preparing for their exam.
+Students are advised to refer to these answers while preparing for their exams.

 Students can download the NCERT Solutions for Class 7 Civics PDF below.

 NCERT Solutions for Class 7 Civics Chapter 8 – A Shirt in the Market

 The solutions for Chapter 8, A Shirt in the Market, are given below.
 Students should also check NCERT Solutions for Class 7 for other subjects.

 1. What made Swapna sell the cotton to the trader instead of selling it at the Kurnool cotton market?